-As resources are expensive investments, creating the most appropriate team to prevent project budget overruns ensures profitability.
+As resources are expensive investments, creating the most appropriate team allows the matrix organization to prevent project budget overruns and ensures profitability.

 A matrix organizational structure enables resource managers to go beyond regional boundaries and leverage cost-effective resources.

 A matrix organization fosters inter-departmental collaboration between resources from different functions and locations.
-This forms functionally and culturally diverse teams.
+These form functional and culturally diverse teams.
 So, when subject matter experts of different domains work together, they bring their unique ideas, insights, and opinions to the table.
 It also empowers them to think out-of-the-box and boost innovation.

 Further, matrix management goes beyond one level of authority and encourages the division of labor.
 So, when the project manager entrusts the specialized resources with their responsibilities, it fosters a sense of accountability.
 It also provides them with more space to be creative and innovative.
 All this cumulatively contributes to enhanced autonomy.